Tamiyo22/AppointmentSchedulingApplication/README.md

 ![image](https://user-images.githubusercontent.com/30645979/142282184-0ebdefa4-34c6-4329-8ec2-7f5033be39b9.png)

+Exception handling when adding an appointment.
 All fields need to be filled
 ![image](https://user-images.githubusercontent.com/30645979/142278058-d8db5e53-3f03-45c0-b4f7-25825351cbf3.png)

 If you have an appointment